ksator/automation_summit_Q3_2018/README.md

 # About this project

-Lab guide for Juniper automation summit (July 2018 session - day 3 - Hands on Labs around Event Driven automation).
+Lab guide for Juniper automation summit
+July 2018 session - day 3 - Hands on Labs around Event Driven automation.

 # About the lab